 A life insurance policy may be named in a will, but if not have a look through their paperwork.
 There may be a statement from a life insurer or a regular payment made to it.

 You should be able to see from a current account statement where regular payments are going.
 If you find something that looks like an insurance payment, contact the company in question to confirm a policy exists.
 If so, you are then ready to start an insurance claim.

-Anyone can start a claim.
-This does not make you entitled to the payout though, unless the policy names you as a beneficiary.
+Anyone can start a life insurance claim.
+This does not make you entitled to the payout though unless the policy names you as a beneficiary.

-To start the claim, find out which company holds the life insurance policy, then call them.
+To start the claim, find out which company holds the life insurance policy, then contact the insurer.